Welcome to Beauty In A Tik, where each week we put TikTok's viral beauty hacks and innovative trends to the test.

 I've found that this hack works a lot better on day-old hair rather than hair that has just been washed, as any updo requires a certain amount of grip.
 However, a dry shampoo like Batiste Dry Shampoo Original Clean & Classic, £4.99, or non-sticky texture spray such as Ouidad Going Up!
 Volumizing Texture Spray, £34, or Kristin Ess Dry Finish Working Texture Spray, £12, spritzed through roots, lengths and ends will provide the right amount of hold.
 Avoid finishing with hairspray to allow your ponytail some bouncy movement.

-Considering how easy this is, I'll be ditching my straighteners this summer and wearing my hair up a lot more, and it seems Kirsty's 1.7 million viewers will be doing the same.
+Considering how easy this is, I'll be ditching my straighteners this winter and wearing my hair up a lot more, and it seems Kirsty's 1.7 million viewers will be doing the same.

 Refinery29's selection is purely editorial and independently chosen – we only feature items we love!
 As part of our business model we do work with affiliates; if you directly purchase something from a link on this article, we may earn a small amount of commission.
 Transparency is important to us at Refinery29, if you have any questions please reach out to us.